 During my third year, I was writing a dissertation about deaf identity, and was working through my own struggles as a deaf person who lives in both hearing and deaf worlds.
 I was inspired to create my own BSL poem, ‘Who Am I?’ which I performed in the Poetry Library at the Southbank Centre in 2007.

-In 2008, I was lucky enough to be invited to be part of a research project into BSL poetry, ‘Metaphor in Creative Sign Language’, led by Dr Rachel Sutton-Spence at Bristol University.
-Through this project, I had the opportunity to take part in in-depth discussions about BSL poetry, assist with workshops and perform at the yearly Bristol BSL Poetry Festivals 2008 – 2012, and I learned a great deal, as well as gaining in confidence.
+In 2008, I was invited to be part of a research project into BSL poetry, ‘Metaphor in Creative Sign Language’, led by Dr Rachel Sutton-Spence at Bristol University.
+Through this project, I had the opportunity to take part in in-depth discussions about BSL poetry, assist with workshops and perform at the yearly Bristol BSL Poetry Festivals 2008 – 2012, and I learned a great deal.

 In 2012, I travelled with three other BSL poets to America at the invitation of Dr Sutton-Spence, who was then visiting professor at Swarthmore College, Philadelphia.
 We were to perform at ‘Signing Hands Across the Water’, a poetry slam that would also feature ASL poets.
 It was big learning experience, not least because this was when I was introduced to the concept of having a voiceover for poetry.
 It was interesting to note all the ASL poets had an interpreter, none of the BSL poets did.
 This was the subject of some debate, but it was especially brought home to me when someone gave me a review of one of my poems that was completely unexpected.
 They’d managed to misunderstand it totally, despite it being – I thought – one of my most visual poems.